For women using Belfast and Lisburn Women’s Aid services

 Who do we share your information with?

 When you or your child(ren) are using our services we are at times required to share your information with others.
 This might be with the agency that referred you to Women’s Aid, or perhaps your Social Worker if you have one.
-When you leave refuge and move into independent housing or have contact with other agencies, again we may be required to share your information with them.
-We will always tell you when we do that.
+When you leave refuge or finish using the Outreach service, again we may be asked to share some of your information with relevant agencies as part of your move on support.
+If you do not want us to do that please make that clear to your support worker before you leave our services.

 Belfast and Lisburn Women’s Aid is dependent on financial funding from external bodies.
 Funders ask us to provide them with information relating to the work we do, and so we are required to pass on some specific information.
 This includes: